fquaren/breithorn-toy-project-CORDS/README.md

-# wsl-workshop
-Workshop on Reproducible Research and Geodata Processing
+# Wsl Workshop on Reproducible Research and Geodata Processing